learn-academy-2023-foxtrot/treasurehunt-spectacular-instructors/README.md

 - As a user, I can see a message stating that I won the game by selecting the square that contains the treasure.
 - As a user, I can see a message stating that I lost the game by selecting the square that contains the bomb.

+- (NewGame.js) conditional rendering using the include method to see if the treasure or bomb emoji is in the array and return a message

 #### branch name: game-over
 - As a user, I cannot continue to play the game after I win or lose.
+- Pseudocode: (continuation of handleClick)
+  - add conditions that check to see if the array contains the winning or losing emoji

 - As a user, I can see a message informing me that I lost the game when I run out of turns (the counter reaches zero).

 ### 🏔 Stretch Goals